Sennoside a and sennoside b production by hairy roots of senna alata (l) roxb.

 - By: PUTALUN, Waraporn (Khon Kaen University, Pharmaceutical Botany and Pharmacognosy, Khon Kaen, Thailand)

 Senna alata (L) Roxb.
 (Family Leguminosae) is known to contain anthraquinone glycosides including sennoside A and B which act as purgative properties.
 Recently, hairy root cultures were useful for the production and biosynthesis of plant secondary metabolites in many plant species because of biochemical stability and rapid growth rate.
 In the..
-The access to the whole abstract and the presentation file is available to FIP members and to congress participants of that specific congress.
+The access to the whole abstract and if available the presentation file is available to FIP members and to congress participants of that specific congress.